 Doctors usually advise patients to follow a tapering schedule to help reduce the intensity and duration of withdrawal symptoms.
 During this time, the dosage amount will be decreased gradually over time.
 Although this results in a lengthier withdrawal period, symptoms are much milder, and it is easier for patients to adjust to living with the drug’s presence in their system.

-Mirtazapine tends to remain in the body between 4-9 days and is influenced by several factors.
-Biology, kidney and liver function, age, dosage, and drug use history all play a key role in how rapidly a person’s body processes and eliminates the drug.
-For those who gradually taper off the mirtazapine, they can expect the withdrawal and detox period to last for several weeks or months.
+Mirtazapine tends to remain in the body between 4-9 days.
+Biology, kidney and liver function, age, dosage, and history all effect how rapidly a person’s body processes the drug.
+When gradually tapering off mirtazapine, the withdrawal period can last several weeks or months.

 Mirtazapine Withdrawal Symptoms